lukawski-adrian/payment-simulator/readme.md

 Initial SQL script will create three example accounts with deposit on them.

-You can get all the account balances via `/api/v1/accounts` endpoint.
+You can get all the accounts balance via `/api/v1/accounts` endpoint.

 Example request:
 ```